log1x0/NhNotifier/README.md

 Download the jar file from https://github.com/log1x0/NhNotifier/releases

 You need Java >= 17.
 I recommend Java 17.
 (The Java path should be entered correctly in the system path.)

+Make sure, Java is working by entering `java -version`.

 ### Usage